You can sell resources that are hosted outside of TPT through a third party site in the following cases:

 - If the resource is an online course

-If your download file exceeds 1GB in size (if you're a Premium Seller) or 200MB in size (if you're a Basic Seller), you can sell access instructions (links, passwords, etc.) in a PDF document in your TPT store as long as Buyers aren’t required to create an account on the third-party system (i.e., if you're storing files on a Dropbox, a Buyer should be able to download without having an account there).
+If your download file exceeds 4GB in size, you can sell access instructions (links, passwords, etc.) in a PDF document in your TPT store as long as Buyers aren’t required to create an account on the third-party system (e.g., If you're storing files on Dropbox, a Buyer should be able to download without having a Dropbox account.)

 To list your resource as a TPT product, the product should have restricted access and not be composed of content that is available for free or a lower price somewhere else.
 We also request that you don’t include links to points of sale on other commercial sites.